sreekaransrinath/create-a-random-number-generator/README.md

 Many languages contain classes that allow for the functionality of a random number generator, but we want you to create your own method that does this.
 Don’t pick a random Devpost to submit to, submit your hack on our Day 2 Devpost!

 # Submission
+So this particular challenge took me into a rabbit hole that sucked up most of my time today (but was entirely worth it!).
+I remembered watching a Veritasium video about the logistic map and populations and the Mandelbrot Set and how you could use that to generate pseudo-random numbers.
+It was fascinating back when I watched it, of course, but I really didn't think much into it (until now).
+So I went and rewatched the video (more carefully, this time), and did a bit of internet digging myself.

+Here's what I found.

 ## An Introduction
 What's the connection between a dripping faucets, the Mandelbrot set, a population of rabbits, thermal convection in a fluid, and the firing of neurons in your brain?